-The Aptitude Test of the Graduate Record Examination (GRE), the Graduate Management Admissions Test (GMAT), or the Miller Analogies Test (MAT) is required of all applicants.
-As an exception, the admission's test may be waived for students who already have a graduate degree.
+The Aptitude Test of the Graduate Record Examination (GRE), the Graduate Management Admissions Test (GMAT), or the Miller Analogies Test (MAT) is required of most applicants.
+As an exception, the admission's test may be waived for students who already have a graduate degree, or is not required for ONLY the following programs: Public Administration, Political Science and Theology.
 Applicants should refer to specific degree programs for the appropriate entrance requirements.
 Also, see Application Procedures below.
 The test should be taken before registration, but it may be taken during the first semester of enrollment for some degree programs with further enrollment contingent upon test results.
 Students from foreign countries must submit test scores prior to admission.

-Test Requirements for Programs
+Test Requirements for Programs Program Required Exam Business Administration GMAT or GRE Communication Studies Clinical Mental Health Marriage and Family Therapy GRE or MAT Catholic School Leadership Computer Engineering Computer Information Systems Computer Science Counselor Education and Supervision (Ph.D.)
+Education Educational Leadership Electrical Engineering Engineering Systems Management English Literature and Language Industrial Engineering Industrial Engineering Industrial Relations GRE 9

-Program Required Exam Business Administration GMAT Communication Studies, Community Counseling, Mental Health, Marriage and Family Therapy, Pastoral Ministry, Reading, Theology GRE or MAT Computer Information Systems, Computer Science, Engineering Systems Management GMAT or GRE Catholic School Leadership, Counselor Education and Supervision (Ph.D.), Economics, Educational Leadership, Electrical Engineering, English Literature and Language, History, Industrial Engineering, Industrial Psychology, International Relations, Marriage and Family Therapy (PhD).
-GRE Must provide test score before admission
+Marriage and Family Therapy (PhD) Software Engineering